jetobe95/JavaScript-Elocuente/11_async.md

 We can call `sendGossip` to see a message flow through the village.

 ```
-sendGossip(bigOak, "Kids with airgun in the park");
+sendGossip(granRoble, "Kids with airgun in the park");
 ```

 if}}